How to Duplicate Pages in WordPress Using a Plugin and Manually

 How to Duplicate Pages or Posts Manually

-Beyond using plugins, you can activate a duplication link in your Pages and Posts sections by modifying the functions.php file.
+If you prefer not to use a plugin, you can always duplicate WordPress posts manually by modifying the functions.php file.
 You can find this file in wp-includes, a core folder within your WordPress site.

 Four tools are available for editing the functions.php file ‒ your web host’s File Manager, an FTP client like FileZilla, an HTML code editor, or the built-in WordPress editor.